ZachYarbrough/portfolio/posts/why-blog.md

 I say 'deep dive' very loosely here.
 These posts will explore technologies and concepts I want to understand in more depth.

 ### Project Reviews
 After finishing a project, I find it helpful to step back and reflect.
-I’ll write reviews or retrospectives to distill lessons learned and highlight successes.
+I’ll write reviews or retrospectives to distill lessons learned and highlight successes during development.

 ### Showcases
 While there is already a dedicated [projects](/projects) section in my portfolio, smaller posts give me a chance to showcase work that isn’t big enough for its own page.
 This could be anything from a handy bash script that saves me time, to a half-finished side project I want to talk about.